DW01/traktor-docs/engine/networking.md

 **Never trust the client.** Clients can be modified.
 Always validate on the server.

-**Encrypt sensitive data.** Passwords, payment info, personal data—encrypt in transit.
+**Encrypt sensitive data.** Passwords, payment info, personal data.
+Encrypt in transit.

 **Rate limiting** prevents spam and DoS attacks.
 Limit how many messages a client can send per second.